teddythetwig/openshift-extras/admin/load-balancer/README.md

-After enabling the LBaaS module as described in the section on configuring the daemon, edit /etc/openshift/load-balancer.conf to set the appropriate values for LBAAS_HOST, LBAAS_USERNAME, and LBAAS_PASSWORD to match your LBaaS configuration.
+After enabling the LBaaS module as described in the section on configuring the daemon, edit /etc/openshift/load-balancer.conf to set the appropriate values for LBAAS_HOST, LBAAS_KEYSTONE_HOST, LBAAS_USERNAME, and LBAAS_PASSWORD to match your LBaaS configuration.